-Table 19.
+Table 9.
 Portable characters: Escape sequences

-<tab> character:

-When you are writing makefiles for the make utility, you need to use a <tab> character.
+<tab> character: When you are writing makefiles for the make utility, you need to use a <tab> character.
 If you are using a shell editor, you can type a <tab> character as an <EscChar-I> sequence.
 After you press <Enter>, the tab displays as blank space.

 If you are using the ISPF editor, you cannot type a <tab> character (ISPF handles only displayable characters).
-See "Typing tabs in ISPF" on page 259 for information on how to enter a <tab> character when using the ISPF editor.